 Much of the scientific research showing that these ingredients work for hair thinning involved oral formulations like tablets, not topical formulations.
 You can't be sure the benefits extend to topical formulations, which are applied and not ingested.

-Minoxidil is available as a prescription pill as is a medication called finasteride (Propecia), another popular and effective hair-loss treatment.
+Minoxidil is available as a prescription pill medication called finasteride (Propecia), another popular and effective hair-loss treatment.

 4. See a Doctor

-Although androgenetic alopecia associated with getting older is the most common type of hair loss, there are others.
+Although age-related androgenetic alopecia is the most common type of hair loss, there are others.
 Alopecia areata, for instance, is an autoimmune disease, while physical and emotional stress can also trigger alopecia.

 Before starting any treatment, check with a dermatologist about what's causing your hair loss so you can target treatment.
 A doctor can do blood tests to check for irregularities in iron, thyroid and hormone levels, says Dr. Potozkin.
 You can also ask him or her about other treatments, such as light devices.